gisselacornejocastellano/R_NLP-Cavero/README.md

-# Natural Language Processing of Alejandro Cavero's twitter account
+# NLP of Alejandro Cavero's twitter account

-Individual assignment for the _Intermediate R_ diploma course at PUCP.
+Natural Language Processing individual assignment for the _Intermediate R_ course at PUCP.